Submit FAQs Awards Usage Terms Contact

 The cornerstone feature of this script is its extreme flexibility when it comes to personalizing the format/look of the content's pagination interface.
 Instead of letting the script dictate how the links should look, you tell the script instead how and what to show as part of the pagination interface.
 Whether you want to just display "back/forward" links, switch to images instead, display a drop down, and more, what and how everything is shown is up to you, thanks to special "keywords" you use in your HTML that the script will pick up as having special meaning.

-Demos: Three Virtual Pagination demos below:
+Demos: Five Virtual Pagination demos below:

 RSS Display Boxes Credits: Dynamic Drive